abmist/s2ci/README.md

 **graph.js**

-We load the data.
+* We load the data.
 In our case, we'll load the **dataset from DonorsChoose.org** and a **geojson file that we'll use to create the US map**.
 Although it is not strictly necessary for this project, we've used a *queue()* function to wait until the data is available from each api before passing on the combined data for processing (it can be handy if we change the data source).

-We add a helper function that we can use during the process to check our work with Crossfilter.js in the console.
+* We add a helper function that we can use during the process to check our work with Crossfilter.js in the console.

-We carry out some transformations to clean the dataset.
+* We carry out some transformations to clean the dataset.
 	* We parse the date data type (from string to datetime objects).
-* We set all projects date days to 1 using *.setDate(1)* and we use *.getMonth() +1* for months.
+	* We set all projects date days to 1 using `.setDate(1)` and we use `.getMonth() +1` for months.
-* We ensure to work with numbers, using a unary operator to coerce string representation of numbers from variables like *total_donations* or *num_donors* to number values.
+	* We ensure to work with numbers, using a unary operator `+` to coerce string representation of numbers from variables like *total_donations* or *num_donors* to number values.

-We create a Crossfilter instance and the dimensions that we'll need based on that instance.
+* We create a Crossfilter instance and the dimensions that we'll need based on that instance.
 In our project, we'll create 17 dimensions.
-Note: The dimension for the scatter plot need two variables.
+Note: The dimension for the scatter plot needs two variables.

-We define data groups based on dimensions.
+* We define data groups based on dimensions.
 In this project, 15 groups.

-We calculate the metrics (17) that we'll represent later with charts.
+* We calculate the metrics (17) that we'll represent later with charts.
 Some of these metrics are calculated over dimensions and others over the total.
 Depending on the case, there can be used more than one of these metrics in the same chart.
 That's what happens with *priceLayer1*, *priceLayer2* and *priceLayer3* which represent three ranges of price in the stacked line chart.

-We calculate max and min (9), that are used in the domains of some charts such as stacked lines chart or the map, among others.
+* We calculate max and min (9), that are used in the domains of some charts such as stacked lines chart or the map, among others.

-We define date and number formats that we'll use in the titles of charts, to make them more readable.
+* We define date and number formats that we'll use in the titles of charts, to make them more readable.

-We make some calculations for the big number charts (like averages) and the bubble chart.
+* We make some calculations for the big number charts (like averages) and the bubble chart.

-We add a counter that shows the amount of records selected when filters are applied.
+* We add a counter that shows the amount of records selected when filters are applied.

-We create the DC.js chart objects (map, charts, big numbers, data selectors and data table), which will be binded to HTML elements of  the templates (*main.html* and *detail.html*) by means of CSS ID selectors.
+* We create the DC.js chart objects (map, charts, big numbers, data selectors and data table), which will be binded to HTML elements of  the templates (*main.html* and *detail.html*) by means of CSS ID selectors.

-We configure each individual chart passing the necessary parameters.
+* We configure each individual chart passing the necessary parameters.

-After all charts, to render them, we use: `dc.renderAll();`
+* After all charts, to render them, we use: `dc.renderAll();`

+* **Some comments on specific charts**:
+	* **US map**
+		* It need a geojson file for render the map.
+		*